 My name is Ruben Schade, and I’m mostly harmless.
-I live to tinker with vintage computer hardware, write, drink interesting coffee in nice cafes in the mid-morning, and flesh out about pages not unlike this one.
+I live to tinker with vintage computer hardware, write in nice cafés in the mid-morning, and flesh out about pages not unlike this one.
 My beautiful girlfriend Clara and I spend far too much time drinking bubble tea and travelling.

 Rubi the mascot

 Rubi is the site’s mascot, drawn by Clara Tse.
 Her mismatching, Miku-esque boots elude to my predilection for not wearing matching socks.
 Mobile users can view her here.

 (Funny story, I was chided for wearing orange and red socks during a high school work experience day, with the implication that I wasn’t taking the assignment seriously.
 The day I’m looked over on account of my socks is when I miss a bullet).

 We agreed that Rubi was born in Sapporo on her birthday.
 Her favourite foods are shiroi koibito biscuits and curry udon, washed down with green tea lattes.
-These are burned off by trips to the pool and nature hiking in the Hokkaido wilderness.
-She enjoys latin jazz, reading, cosplaying, and slice-of-life anime that may or may not have robots.
+These are burned off by trips to heated pools and nature hiking in the Hokkaido wilderness.
+She enjoys reading, cosplaying, and slice-of-life anime that may or may not have robots.
 Her dream is to start a line of tactical cargo skirts that can actually fit modern phones and battery chargers.